 During the COVID pandemic Cycleways are meeting online.
 Members will receive details of forthcoming meeting via email.

-We hope to resume our monthly face-to-face meeting at The Fat Pug, Guys Cliffe Road, Leamington Spa, CV32 5BZ. in the New Year.
+We hope to resume our monthly face-to-face meeting at The Fat Pug, Guys Cliffe Road, Leamington Spa, CV32 5BZ. at some point in the New Year.

 Minutes of recent meetings below